cpury/cpury.github.io/_posts/2018-08-17-learning_where_you_are_looking.md

 </style>
 {% endhighlight %}

-Here's the code to move the sphere according to the model's prediction:
+To move the sphere, we periodically pass the current eyes image to the the neural network and ask "Where are they looking at?".
+The model returns us two coordinates and we can move the sphere there:

 {% highlight js %}
 function moveTarget() {